Get a free, no obligation personal loan quote with rates as low as 9.90%

 Due to the rising price of homes in Canada and the mortgage stress test, it has been challenging for Canadians to secure a mortgage.
 If you’re frustrated by the housing economy – you’re definitely not alone.

-For these reasons, some Canadians are turning to alternative forms of mortgages to successfully purchase a home.
+For these reasons, some Canadians are turning to alternative mortgages to purchase a home successfully.
 One variation of a traditional mortgage is an interest-only mortgage.
-To learn more about what an interest-only mortgage is, how it differs from traditional mortgages and the pros and cons, continue reading below.
+To learn more about an interest-only mortgage, and how it differs from traditional mortgages. and the pros and cons, continue reading below.

 What Is An Interest-Only Mortgage?